Chronulac Side Effects

 Generic Name: lactulose

-Note: This page contains information about the side effects of lactulose.
-Some of the dosage forms included on this document may not apply to the brand name Chronulac.
+Note: This document contains side effect information about lactulose.
+Some of the dosage forms listed on this page may not apply to the brand name Chronulac.

 For the Consumer